atomix/atomix.github.io/docs/index.md

         name: my-consensus-store
 ```

-Write some stuff about application configuration here
+Write some stuff about storage profiles here

 </div>